JATOS/JATOS_docs/docs/References_Configs_and_JATOS_API/JATOS-API.md

 ## Deactivate the JATOS API

 By default, the API is activated and ready to use.
-If you want to turn it off, edit `conf/jatos.conf` (or `conf/production.conf` in versions < 3.8.3) in the JATOS installation folder.
+If you want to turn it off, edit `conf/jatos.conf` in the JATOS installation folder.
 Search for `jatos.api.allowed` and set it to `false`:

 ```
 jatos.api.allowed = false